 401(k) plans are permitted to allow employees to designate some or all of their elective deferrals as “Roth elective deferrals” that are generally subject to taxation under the rules applicable to Roth IRAs.
 Roth deferrals are included in the employee's taxable income in the year of the deferral.

 Two of the tax advantages of sponsoring a 401(k) plan are:

 Employer contributions are deductible on the employer’s federal income tax return to the extent that the contributions do not exceed the limitations described in section 404 of the Internal Revenue Code.
-Refer to Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans), for more information about deduction limitations.
+Refer to Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans) (PDF), for more information about deduction limitations.

 Elective deferrals and investment gains are not currently taxed and enjoy tax deferral until distribution.

 There are several types of 401(k) plans available to employers - traditional 401(k) plans, safe harbor 401(k) plans and SIMPLE 401(k) plans.
 Different rules apply to each.
 For tax-favored status, a plan must be operated in accordance with the applicable rules.
 Therefore, it is important that the employer be familiar with the special rules that apply to its plan so the plan is administered in accordance with those rules.
 To qualify for the tax benefits available to qualified plans, a plan must both contain language that meets certain requirements (qualification rules) of the tax law and be operated in accordance with the plan’s provisions.
 The following is a brief overview of important qualification rules.
 It is not intended to be all-inclusive.